Azure-Samples/miyagi/services/sk-copilot-chat-api/dotnet/README.md

-# Miyagi CopilotChat API - Fork on SK's CopilotChat WebAPI
+# Miyagi CopilotChat API - Fork of SK's chat-copilot WebAPI

-This is a [fork of Semantic Kernel's Copilot Chat WebAPI](https://github.com/microsoft/semantic-kernel/tree/main/samples/apps/copilot-chat-app/webapi) with Miyagi skill.
+This is a [fork of Semantic Kernel's Copilot Chat WebAPI](https://github.com/microsoft/chat-copilot/webapi) with Miyagi skill.

 # Configure your environment